What to Know When Considering a Referral:

 - getting out of the foster care or criminal justice system

-…we want to help him or her move toward health and stability.
+…we want to help them move toward health and stability.

 In our safe, supportive, LGBTQ-friendly setting, caring health professionals specialize in providing the comprehensive health care and unique services and supports that young people without homes need: